lorenzofox3/tpl-stream/readme.md

 ``tpl-stream`` is a template library that supports streaming.
 You can use it in your server, but not only, to generate html: it works everywhere as long as the runtime implements [web streams](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).

-It is very small compared to the alternatives and does not require build process, while providing very good performances.
+It is very small compared to the alternatives and does not require any build process, while providing [very good performances](./benchmark).

 ## Installation